aexol-studio/deenruv/docs/docs/reference/typescript-api/request/allow-decorator.md

 For REST controllers, it can be applied to route handler.

 ## Allow and Sessions

-The `@Allow()` decorator is closely linked to the way Vendure manages sessions.
+The `@Allow()` decorator is closely linked to the way Deenruv manages sessions.
 For any operation or route that is decorated with `@Allow()`, there must be an authenticated session in progress, which would have been created during a prior authentication step.